McDonald’s UK Modern Slavery Statement 2023

 In 2021, McDonald’s updated the SWSGD and hosted training sessions on the updated standards.
 These reached more than 4,000 suppliers and McDonald’s staff and featured interviews with external experts.

 McDonald’s also offers optional live training sessions for suppliers with external human rights and supply chain experts.
 The company has partnered with other brands and external consultancies across the industry to develop and train suppliers.
-For instance, McDonald’s teamed up with other AIM-PROGRESS brands to train suppliers on the importance of responsible sourcing.
-Through this coalition, suppliers around the world received training on critical human rights issues, including:
+For instance, McDonald’s teamed up with other AIM-Progress brands to train suppliers on the importance of responsible sourcing.
+Through this coalition, suppliers around the world received training on critical human rights issues.

 Partnering to improve standards and identify emerging issues

-McDonald’s is committed to engaging with stakeholders to continue to advance our approach to human rights.
+McDonald’s is committed to engaging with relevant internal and external stakeholders to continue to advance our approach to human rights.

 McDonald’s Corporation engages with stakeholders in our system in a variety of ways.
-For example, within our Company, McDonald’s employees provide feedback through multiple reporting mechanisms, including via people managers, human resources and through participation in surveys.
-Within our supply chain, external monitoring firms conduct on-site audits of supplier facilities through the SWA programme (including on-site interviews); and, at farm, through the McCafé® Sustainability Improvement Platform (“SIP”), through which we collaborate with coffee producers to design and implement programmes and deliver optional tools and resources that aim to address needs specific to farming communities and improve the performance of the farms.
-The McCafé SIP programme also includes needs assessments at the farm-level.
+For example, company employees provide feedback through multiple reporting mechanisms, including via people managers, human resources and through participation in surveys.
+Within our supply chain, external monitoring firms conduct on-site audits of supplier facilities through the SWA programme (including on-site interviews) and, at farms through the McCafé® Sustainability Improvement Platform (“SIP”), through which we collaborate with coffee producers to design and implement programmes and deliver optional tools and resources that aim to address needs specific to farming communities and improve the performance of the farms.
+The McCafé SIP programme also includes needs-assessments at farm-level.

-We believe that real, systemic change throughout the supply chain requires partnership with industry.
-We recently joined two multi-sectoral initiatives that focus on human rights and forced labour prevention: the Leadership Group for Responsible Recruitment and the Centre for Sport and Human Rights.
-McDonald’s has also been a member of the ICTI Care Programme for Happy Meals toys since 2016, bringing together industry partners to support a sustainable supply chain for the toy and entertainment industry.
-To ensure our supplier programme addresses emerging human rights issues and risks, we also participate in initiatives such as AIM-PROGRESS, a business initiative focused on responsible sourcing, and Business for Social Responsibility’s Human Rights Working Group, which supports implementation of the UN Guiding Principles on Business and Human Rights in a shared-learning forum of more than 40 companies.
+Partnerships are an important way for us to learn from others and help create change in the broader community.
+We engage in two multi-sectoral initiatives that focus on human rights and forced labour prevention: the Leadership Group for Responsible Recruitment (an initiative of the Institute for Human Rights and Business) and the Centre for Sport and Human Rights.
+We also engage with the Business for Social Responsibility’s Human Rights Working Group (“HRWG”), which supports implementation of the UN Guiding Principles on Business and Human Rights in a shared-learning forum of more than 55 companies.

 Looking forward